 Digital Pulse Fluoroscopy allows the technologist to develop a high quality image with a much lower dose of radiation.

 X-ray (Diagnostic Radiography)

-Nuclear Medicine: bone scans, thyroid scans, VQ scans, cardiac imaging.
+Nuclear Medicine: Cardiac imaging, bone scans, thyroid scans, VQ scans.

 Osteoporosis: With the DEXA method [Dual Energy X-Ray Absorptiometry], the patient receives a low-dose, early-detection screen that enables a radiologist to detect bone loss at as little as one percent.
-DEXA is 99 - 99.5% accurate and measures both the hip and spine -- areas most affected by osteoporosis (hip fractures and "kyphosis," curving of the spine).
+DEXA measures both the hip and spine—areas most affected by osteoporosis (hip fractures and "kyphosis," curving of the spine).
 Support services for patients diagnosed with bone loss include Nutritional Counseling and Physical Therapy.

 For more information about any of our Diagnostic Imaging services, please call 910-457-3948.